The Most Common Roof Leak Locations and How to Fix Them

-It’s monsoon season and right on schedule, a thunderstorm blows in bringing marble-sized hail and driving sideways rain.
+It’s monsoon season and right on schedule, a thunderstorm blows in, bringing marble-sized hail and sideways rain.
 After 30 minutes of deafening noise, the sun appears again.
-However, not long after, a water spot begins to grow on your ceiling…
+However, soon after, a water spot grows on your ceiling…

 Where did it come from?